Let’s disestablish the church that covered up sexual abuse

 In the half century of Ball's abuse Gibb chronicled, only a handful of people emerged with credit and not one was a senior cleric.
 The heroes were Ball's domestic staff, a chaplain and some other junior clergy.
 All had sought to protect vulnerable victim Neil Todd.
 Despite the church knowing that Neil was at significant risk of suicide, the bullying continued and contributed ultimately to him taking his own life.

-Then the Independent Inquiry into Child Sex Abuse examined this case The inquiry's sessions with Archbishops Carey and Welby ("I am ashamed and horrified") were unedifying.
+Then the Independent Inquiry into Child Sexual Abuse examined this case.
+The inquiry's sessions with Archbishops Carey and Welby ("I am ashamed and horrified") were unedifying.
 And the church's in-house insurers – whose commercial duty is to minimise compensation payments - were recalled to be cross-examined further on their previous testimony under oath.
 Generally, the evasiveness of most church witnesses gave no grounds for confidence that much has changed.
 Lawyers and victims continue to tell me that the church treats victims appallingly and the settlements they receive from the church, which has at least £15bn in liquid assets, are derisory and insulting.

 So vengeful was the church that one of Ball's victims, Graham Sawyer, was denied ordination as a vicar.
 He only managed to get ordained by emigrating to New Zealand, 20 years ago.
 Bullying continued for decades and he left his Church of England parish last year for Ireland.
 He now feels "safe from the eyes of corrupt Church of England officials".